be0vlk/owlculus-gui/README.md

 - Manage existing cases and create new cases with a unique case number
 - Creates highly organized folders per case complete with categorized subdirectories and note-taking templates
 - Run third-party OSINT tools and import results to the case folder automatically (currently only supports Maigret)
-- Thoroughly documented code for easy customization
+- Thoroughly documented code for easier customization
 - Cross-platform (Windows, Linux, Mac)

 ## Requirements